pstaender/ShopSystem/readme.txt

 ============

 * Different paymentsystems (like creditcards, paypal...)
+* Multilanguage (currently in german, but build for international use - but no translation, yet)

 Install
 =======

-Copy folder into your SilverStripe folder and run as admin a /dev/buil?flush
+Copy folder into your SilverStripe folder and run as usual a /dev/build?flush (admin login required)

 Requirements
 ============